-The proposed penalty provides for general deterrence through the 2-month suspension of the Member's certificate of registration, which sends a clear message to the profession that similar misconduct involving submitting false claims is unacceptable.
+The proposed penalty provides for general deterrence through the 3-month suspension of the Member's certificate of registration, which sends a strong message to the profession that this conduct is unacceptable.

-The proposed penalty provides for specific deterrence through the oral reprimand and the 2-month suspension of the Member's certificate of registration.
+The proposed penalty provides for specific deterrence through the oral reprimand and the 3month suspension of the Member's certificate of registration.
 The oral reprimand ensures the Member understands how her actions are perceived by other members of the profession and the public.
-The suspension sends a strong signal that this behaviour is unacceptable with the intent to ensure it will not be repeated.
+The suspension sends a strong signal to the Member and will deter her from engaging in similar misconduct in the future.